Stephanie Grisham: Briefing controversy

 Grisham continued a period where there were no formal press briefings for more than a year, and there were none during her entire tenure as press secretary.
 However, she appeared on Fox News, Fox Business Network, One America News Network, and the Sinclair Broadcast Group on many occasions during the same period.

 Anderson Cooper 360° devoted two prime-time segments in one week to question whether taxpayers should pay her $183,000 salary, and to accuse her of hypocrisy.
 "Miss Grisham has gone from 'we are human beings' to 'they are human scum.' ...
 It's actually really kind of sad".
 Her "unintentionally ironic and deeply hypocritical" social media statements and infrequent televised interviews "appear meant to defend the president but actually point out the president's own failings".
-Margaret Sullivan has commented in The Washington Post that Grisham "may hold the title but she's not doing the job".
+Margaret Sullivan wrote in The Washington Post that Grisham "may hold the title but she's not doing the job".

 Authors Don Winslow and Stephen King pledged to donate $100,000 each to charity if Grisham held a one-hour briefing answering questions from the White House press corps.
-Also, 13 former White House and military press secretaries from three administrations before Trump published a letter calling for press briefings to return.
+Thirteen former White House and military press secretaries from three administrations before Trump published a letter calling for press briefings to return.
 However, the press briefings never restarted during her tenure.
-In 2024, Grisham stated that she didn't hold press briefings "because, unlike my boss, I never wanted to stand at that podium and lie."
+In 2024, Grisham stated that she did not hold press briefings "because, unlike my boss, I never wanted to stand at that podium and lie".

 Post-Trump administration

+After leaving the White House, Grisham became a critic of Trump.
 On January 5, 2022, Grisham testified to the January 6 Committee.
 She had testified to them once before, but that testimony was briefer.
 According to the Guardian, she told the committee that Trump held secret meetings in the White House residence in the weeks before the Capitol attack and that the Secret Service had received a presidential document reflecting Trump's intentions to march to the Capitol on January 6.
 She testified again on May 18, 2022.

 On August 20, 2024, Grisham spoke at the 2024 Democratic National Convention, saying that Trump mocked his supporters in private, calling them "basement dwellers", and that he had "no morals and no fidelity to the truth".
 Grisham also repeated what she had told the January 6 Committee, about Melania Trump's attitude regarding the violence of the Capitol riot, relating to the audience, "On January 6, I asked Melania if we can at least tweet that 'While peaceful protest is the right of every American, there's no place for lawlessness or violence.'"
 The text shown of this proposed message was shown on the screens behind her, Melania's one-word response, "No."